What’s the most important thing that happens in your pool — besides the annual Marco Polo tournament?

 Salt-generated chlorine produces nearly neutral pH levels, so few additional chemicals are required to balance your pool’s pH levels.

-The cost for this system is about $2,000.
+The cost of a pool salt system is about $2,000.
 You replace the salt cell every 5 to 7 years, at a cost of several hundred dollars.

 Buying a salt chlorine generator might take five years to pay for itself, compared to buying and adding your own chlorine, but the lifestyle benefits are immediate.
 Your pool water is always clean, and there’s no green water when you get back from vacation.